 - CHE 1215 General Chemistry I. The course emphasizes fundamental treatments of concepts such as structure, energy relationships, and reaction mechanisms.
 Atomic theory, orbitals, and chemical bonding is stressed.
 The history of chemistry, and methods of scientific discovery is presented.
 The unfolding of theories of atomic structure, the determination of atomic weight, the discovery of nuclear fission, and the chemical evidence for isomers follow the case history approach.
 Three lecture and four laboratory periods per week.
 Five semester hours. - CHE 1225 General Chemistry II.
 A continuation of CHE 1215 with emphasis on metallurgy and a comprehensive study of carbon chemistry.
 Three lecture and four laboratory periods per week.
 CHE 1215 is a prerequisite.
 Five semester hours. - CHE 1314 Principles of Chemistry.
 Lecture and laboratory work with emphasis on properties of matter and application of principles.
-For students other than physical science majors, pre-medical, engineering, pre-pharmacy, predental, or biological science majors.
+Primarily for students in pre-nursing, home economics, agriculture and other fields.
+Not acceptable for physical science majors or for pre-medical, engineering, pre-pharmacy, pre-dental, or biological science majors.
 Three hours lecture and two hours laboratory per week.
-Four semester hours. - CHE 1414 Introductory Organic and Bio-Chemistry.
-CHE 1314 is a prerequisite to this course.
+Four semester hours. - CHE 1313 Introductory Organic and Bio-Chemistry.
+CHE 1314 is a pre-requisite to this course.
 Lecture and laboratory work related to fundamentals of organic and biological chemistry, especially the basic chemical processes associated with human bio-chemistry.
-Primarily for students other than physical science majors, pre-medical, engineering, pre-pharmacy, pre-dental, or biological science majors.
+Primarily for students in pre-nursing, home economics, agriculture and certain other fields.
+Not acceptable for physical science majors or for pre-medical, engineering, pre-pharmacy, pre-dental, or biological science majors.
 Three hours lecture and two hours laboratory per week.
 Four semester hours. - CHE 2425 Organic Chemistry I. An introductory study of organic chemistry and aliphatic compounds and derivatives.
 Prerequisite: CHE 1215 and 1225.
 Three lecture and four laboratory periods per week.
 Five semester hours. - CHE 2435 Organic Chemistry II.
 This course is a continuation of CHE 2425.
 Further study is made of aromatic compounds and their derivatives.
 Three lecture and four laboratory periods per week.
 Five semester hours.